Calculator

 How do you calculate percentage marks?

 Calculate percentage marks using the formula: Percentage = (Marks Obtained ÷ Total Marks) × 100.
 Example: Student scores 450 marks out of 500 total.
 Percentage = (450 ÷ 500) × 100 = 0.90 × 100 = 90%.
-This means student achieved 90% of maximum possible marks.
-Formula applies universally to any scoring system—marks, points, or scores.
-Always divide obtained by total (not reverse order), then multiply by 100 to convert decimal to percentage.
-For multiple subjects with different maximum marks: sum all obtained marks, sum all total marks, then apply formula to combined totals: Overall % = (Total Obtained ÷ Total Maximum) × 100.
-Never average individual subject percentages when maximum marks differ—this produces mathematically incorrect results.
+This means the student achieved 90% of the maximum possible marks.
+This formula works universally for any scoring system—marks, points, or scores.
+Always divide the obtained by the total (not the reverse), then multiply by 100 to convert the decimal to a percentage.
+For multiple subjects, you must sum all obtained marks and sum all total marks before calculating the ratio.

 How do I convert marks to percentage?